ssjblue197/pure-ui/docs/pages/frameworks/vue.md

 If you haven't configured your Vue.js project to work with custom elements/web components, follow [the instructions here](https://vuejs.org/guide/extras/web-components.html#using-custom-elements-in-vue) based on your project type to ensure your project will not throw an error when it encounters a custom element.

-Now you can start using Shoelace components in your app!
+Now you can start using Pure UI components in your app!

 ## Types

-Once you have configured your application for custom elements, you should be able to use Shoelace in your application without it causing any errors.
+Once you have configured your application for custom elements, you should be able to use Pure UI in your application without it causing any errors.
 Unfortunately, this doesn't register the custom elements to behave like components built using Vue.
-To provide autocomplete information and type safety for your components, you can import the Shoelace Vue types into your `tsconfig.json` to get better integration in your standard Vue and JSX templates.
+To provide autocomplete information and type safety for your components, you can import the Pure UI Vue types into your `tsconfig.json` to get better integration in your standard Vue and JSX templates.

 ```json
 {